About r/ActingNerds

 The community at a glance

 r/ActingNerds is a Subreddit for Actors with roughly 4K members.
 It uses a forum format for communication.
-It is the 9th largest community in the Acting topic page.
+On the Hive Index it ranks #8 in the Acting communities list.

-Roughly 462 members have joined in the past year.
+Roughly 453 members have joined in the past year.
 Popular discussion topics include Acting, Short Film, and Actor.
-Common discussion themes are Advice Requests and Pain & Anger.
+Common discussion themes are Advice Requests and Solution Requests.

 Community Topics